 After the Board adopts the regulation, as published, or with only non-substantial changes, the regulation is forwarded to the Office of Administrative Law for approval and filing with the Secretary of State.

 If the Board adopts the regulation with changes that are sufficiently related to the original version, the full text, with the changes clearly indicated, is made available to the public for at least 15 days before the agency adopts the proposed regulation.
-The Regulations Coordinator in the Board Proceedings Division sends the changed version to interested parties who commented orally or in writing.
+The BOE Regulations Coordinator sends the changed version to interested parties who commented orally or in writing.
 At the next Board meeting following 15 days from the date the changed version is made available to the public, the Chief Counsel recommends that the Board adopt the changed version for filing with the Office of Administrative Law.

 If the Board makes changes to the proposed regulation that are not sufficiently related, the entire process begins again.